Buchanania arborescens

-Buchanania arborescens, commonly known as little gooseberry tree or sparrow's mango, is a small and slender tree native to seasonal tropical forests of northern Australia, south-east Asia, and the Solomon Islands.
+Buchanania arborescens, commonly known as the little gooseberry tree or sparrow's mango, is a small and slender tree native to seasonal tropical forests of northern Australia, Southeast Asia, and the Solomon Islands.

 The leaves are spirally arranged, smooth, leathery, elongated oblong, 5–26 cm long.
 The flowers are very small cream to yellowish white.
 The edible fruit are globular, small (1 cm long), reddish to purple-black.

-These are eaten by Torresian imperial pigeons and other birds.
+Torresian imperial pigeons and other birds eat these.